perfanalytics/pose2sim/Content/paper.md

 ![Pose2Sim full pipeline: (1) OpenPose 2D joint detection; (2i) Camera calibration; (2ii–iv) Tracking the person of interest, Triangulating his coordinates, and Filtering them; (3) Constraining the 3D coordinates to a physically consistent OpenSim skeletal model.\label{fig:pipeline}](Pipeline.png)

 The workflow is organized as follows \autoref{fig:pipeline}:\
-1. Preliminary OpenPose [@Cao_2019] 2D keypoint detection.\
+1. Preliminary OpenPose [@Cao_2019] 2D keypoints detection.\
-2. Pose2Sim core includes 4 customizable steps:\
+2. Pose2Sim core, including 4 customizable steps:\
 &nbsp;&nbsp;&nbsp;&nbsp;2.i.
 Camera calibration\
 &nbsp;&nbsp;&nbsp;&nbsp;2.ii.
 Tracking of the person viewed by the most cameras\
 &nbsp;&nbsp;&nbsp;&nbsp;2.iii.
-2D keypoint triangulation\
+2D keypoints triangulation\
 &nbsp;&nbsp;&nbsp;&nbsp;2.iv.
 3D coordinates filtering\
 3. A full-body OpenSim [@Delp_2007] skeletal model with OpenPose keypoints is provided, as well as scaling and inverse kinematics setup files.
-As the position of triangulated keypoints are not dependent on the operator nor on the subject, these setup files can be taken as is.
+As the position of triangulated keypoints are not dependent on either the operator nor the subject, these setup files can be taken as is.

 OpenPose, OpenSim, and the whole `Pose2Sim` workflow run from any video cameras, on any computer, equipped with any operating system.
+However, on Linux, OpenSim has to be compiled from source.

 ## Pose2Sim core